reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

      ![](./media2/lab06img16.png)

-1. In the **Open Folder** dialog, navigate to the Starter folder for lab 12, click **DownstreamDevice**, and then click **Select Folder**.
-The Lab 12 **Starter** folder is part of the lab resources that you downloaded before starting this lab.
-The folder path is:
+1. In the **Open Folder** dialog, navigate to `C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter\DownStreamDevice` click on **DownstreamDevice**, and then click on **Select Folder**.
-`C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-master\Allfiles\Labs\12-Setup an IoT Edge Gateway\Starter\DownStreamDevice`.
 You should see the azure-iot-test-only.root.ca.cert.pem file listed in the EXPLORER pane along with the Program.cs file.

     > **Note**: If you see messages to restore dotnet and/or load the C# extension, you can complete the installs.